CHAPTER ONE

 “Hello officer.
 My car’s okay?”

 “We cleaned it up, taped plastic over the window opening.
-Should be fine ‘til you get it repaired,” she said.
+It should be fine until you get it repaired,” she said.

 “Super,” said Saeed.

 “We want to help you get settled after this unfortunate incident.
 I can take your statement here.
-You don't have t’go to the station.”
+You don't have to go to the station.”

 “Great.”